 Here are simple steps to cleaning leather.

-- Make a diluted mild solution of Powerizer Complete using 16 oz. of water and 1/8th of a scoop of Powerizer.
+- Make a diluted mild solution of Powerizer Complete using 16 oz.
+Flip Top Squeeze Bottle filled with water and 1/8th of a scoop of Powerizer.
 (Powerizer’s scoop measures 29.6 cubic centimeters which is equal to 2 tablespoons) 1/8 of a scoop is equal to ¼ of a tablespoon.
 Hot water is the number one catalyst for dye cast-off.
 Always test the solution in an inconspicuous area.
 However the best advice is to mix 4 oz. of hot water to ensure the detergent completely dissolves in the bottle.
 Then fill up the remaining 12 oz. with COLD water.
 No different than washing dark colored garments in COLD water, apply the same precaution for cleaning your leathers.

 - Apply the solution to a split fiber microfiber cloth.
 When damp, these cloths are extremely effective at scrubbing on a microscopic level because the fibers are 10xs smaller than a human hair.
 When dry they will absorb 7xs more liquid than their weight dry.
 Set aside 3 to 5 cloths for the process.